oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

-The resulting file will contain two functions: `createStorage` to create a storage object for the contract origination and `createContractInterface` to get a strongly typed interface to interact with the contract on block chain.
-To use and compile a generated file, you package must include dependencies on `@taquito/taquito` and `@oxheadalpha/fa2-interfaces` packages.
+The resulting file will contain two functions: `createStorage` to create a storage object for the contract origination and `createContractInterface` to get a strongly typed interface to interact with the contract on the block chain.
+To use and compile a generated file, your package must include dependencies on `@taquito/taquito` and `@oxheadalpha/fa2-interfaces` packages.

 Below is the generated TypeScript code for our example contract specification: